-The statement of capital was introduced on 1st October 2009 when the Companies Act 2006 came into full effect.
+The requirement to provide a Statement of Capital was introduced on 1st October 2009 when the Companies Act 2006 came into full effect.
 The purpose of the document is to give a brief summary of a limited company’s issued share capital at a certain date.

-All limited by shares companies are required to complete a Statement of Capital as part of their annual confirmation statement and whenever new shares are issued, bought back by the company, or otherwise changed.
+Companies limited by shares must also include a Statement of Capital as part of their annual confirmation statement and whenever new shares are issued, bought back by the company, or otherwise changed.
 This is to ensure that Companies House has accurate and up to date information at all times.

-What to include in a statement of capital
+What to include in a Statement of Capital

-• Total number of issued company shares.
+• Total number of issued company shares

-• Share class or classes (usually just ordinary shares).
+• Share class or classes (usually just ordinary shares)

-• Total number of issued shares of each share.
+• Total number of issued shares of each share

-• Total nominal value of each share class.
+• Total nominal value of each share class

-• Aggregate amount unpaid.
+• Aggregate amount unpaid

-• Prescribed particulars of the rights attached to each class of share.
+• Prescribed particulars of the rights attached to each class of share

-• Currency of the share value.
+• Currency of the share value